Quincy Criminal Attorney – Joe Keegan

 If you have been arrested, it is critical that you exercise your right to remain silent.
 Do not answer any questions from law enforcement officers without legal representation, and do not volunteer any information – no matter how helpful you think it seems.
 At this point, anything you say will only be used against you, and you do not want your own statements to be misconstrued as admissions of guilt in open court.

 Arrested in Quincy, MA?
 Regardless of the charges against you, it is strongly in your best interests to seek legal representation.
-Contact us today to discuss your case directly with Attorney Keegan.
+Contact us today to discuss your case directly with a defense lawyer.

 The Types of Criminal Cases We Handle